danp0kes/triple-ten-projects/README.md

 # triple-ten-projects

-Portfolio of completed projects I worked on while attending the Data ScienCE Bootcamp with TripleTen.
+Portfolio of completed projects I worked on while attending the Data Science Bootcamp with TripleTen.

 |  Number | Subject | Description | Link |
 | -------- | ------- |------- | ------- |